Web serving in the cloud – our experiences with nginx and instance sizes

 We have been doing various experiments in our ec2 web serving cluster to serve maximum traffic at the minimum costs.
 I thought our experience will be useful to many other people using ec2.

 We have a web application with nginx + tomcat.
 We approximately get 200k requests per minute at the peak and about 65K requests per minute at night.
-Since we host a webservice and not a webpage, most of our requests are servlet requests (and not the faster file serving, nginx based requests).
+Since we host a webservice and not a webpage, most of our requests

 We began our experiment with two m1.small machines.
 We set the autoscaling group minimum to two and set the tomcat file handle limit to be 65535.